False Arrest Lawyers Walnut Creek, CA

 It's important to note that a false arrest doesn't only occur when an officer takes a person into custody.
 It can also happen when the officer unlawfully detains someone for an extended period.
 For instance, suppose an officer sees a person fail to stop at a stop sign.
 The officer issues a citation for the offense but tells the driver they cannot leave until another officer arrives.
 Because the purpose of the stop was completed (the officer gave the driver a ticket for running the stop sign), any additionally amount of time the officer keeps the driver is unjustified.

-Bringing a Claim Against an Officer
+Bringing a Claim Against an Officer in California

 Any person subject to a false arrest can take legal action against the offending officer.
 This may involve filing a claim with the agency they work for.
 It can also mean pursuing a lawsuit under 42 U.S.C. § 1983, which allows individuals to hold government officials accountable for unlawful deprivation of rights and privileges.